max910329-crypto/video-streaming-and-object-tracking/README.md

 ## hw3: Object Detection

+* **Fine-tuned and customized an RT-DETR-based detection pipeline for car detection, including target-module modification and training on a custom GTA dataset.**

 ### Introduction
 1. Train a neural network to do detection on our own dataset
 2. Practice how to modify the target module in an existing model and implement it as a